-The achievement of the United Nations' Millennium Development Goals (MDGs) depends on economic development and on the sensible application of scarce resources to the reduction of poverty.
-But economic development is possible only when the nation can count on an effective nation-state.
+Economic development is possible only when a nation-state can count on an effective state.
 Private entrepreneurs will provide most of the investment, but a capable state will be crucial in creating the institutional and economic conditions for capital accumulation and growth.
 Today it is common knowledge that institutions are central to promoting economic development.
-The state itself is the central institution in modern societies; it is an organization that itself gives rise to normative institutions.
-Besides being capable of democratically constructing an adequate legal lcbresser@uol.com.br www.bresserpereira.org.br framework for the achievement of society's goals, the state or public administration must be effective and efficient in providing the services that voters demand of it.
+The state itself is the central institution in modern societies; it is an organization that gives rise to normative institutions.
+Besides being capable of democratically constructing an adequate legal framework for the achievement of society's goals, the state or public administration must be effective and efficient in providing the services that voters demand of it.
 If these assumptions are accepted, some questions arise concerning the organization and management of the state.
-In this paper, my questions will be: What kind of organization or public administration makes for a capable state?
+In this article, my questions will be: What kind of organization or public administration makes for a capable state?
 Just a professional civil service?
 Or are contemporary ideas related to public management reform - specifically, to what I will call the 'structural public governance model' - also part of the package even for developing countries?